Carltonwilco19/course-materials/materials/lab/3/README.md

  Create/Update the README in the main directory to discuss HOW to use your program (provide example command-line usages)

  # Submission
+In order to use my program you must first build the main.go file then run the following command:

+SHODAN_API_KEY=YOURAPIKEY ./main <searchterm> <startingpagenumber>

  ## Option 1 Preferred*
 * Update / Push Your Code to your github repo and